CSpanias/cspanias.github.io/_posts/2024-01-09-HTB - Codify.md

 <SNIP>
 ```

-There is a `MySQL` server listening on port `3306` let's try to connect to it:
+There is a `MySQL` server listening on port `3306`.
+Let's try to connect to it:

 ```bash
 joshua@codify:~$ mysql -u joshua -p"spongebob1" -h 127.0.0.1